Beyond prediction: A framework for inference with variational approximations in mixture models: Practical tools for inference with variational estimators

-Computing $S_n$ and $I_n$ require numerical integration in the same way that computing the full maximum likelihood estimate would.
-Indeed, the one-step correction is a single step of a Newton-Raphson optimization procedure for finding the maximum likelihood estimate starting at the variational estimate $\hat\theta_n$.
-However, unlike finding the exact maximum likelihood estimate, this one-step procedure only requires a single calculation of these quantities.
+Computing $S_n$ and $I_n$ require numerical integration in the same way that computing the MLE would.
+Indeed, the one-step correction is a single step of a Newton-Raphson algorithm for finding the MLE starting at $\hat\theta_n$.
+However, unlike finding the MLE, this one-step procedure only requires a single calculation of these quantities, so requires less computation than finding the exact MLE.
+Nevertheless, in some cases the one-step correction may not be computationally feasible for the same reasons that computing the MLE is not.

-Taking a one-step correction is preferable in large samples when possible because the one-step correction is guaranteed to be efficient, while the variational estimate is not.
-However, even if the numerical integrals required to compute the one-step correction are intractable, as long as the variational estimate is consistent we can construct asymptotically valid confidence regions and tests based on the variational procedure alone.